paulross/pymemtrace/docs/source/examples/dtrace.rst

 :py:class:`cMemLeak.PyRawMalloc` is a Python wrapper around a buffer directly allocated by Python in C with ``PyMem_RawAlloc``.
 This bypasses the ``pymalloc`` small object buffer and allocates directly even for small objects.
-So this code that creates 128 bytes buffers:
+So this code creates four 128 bytes buffers:

 .. code-block:: python